Michael A. Taylor Player Props: Twins vs. Mariners

 Michael A. Taylor At The Plate

-- Taylor has picked up a hit in 40 of 80 games this season, with multiple hits 10 times.
+- Taylor has reached base via a hit in 40 games this season (of 81 played), and had multiple hits in 10 of those games.

-- He has hit a long ball in 10 games this season (12.5%), leaving the park in 4.3% of his plate appearances.
+- In 12.3% of his games this season, he has hit a long ball, and 4.3% of his trips to the dish.

-- Taylor has driven in a run in 18 games this season (22.5%), including eight games with more than one RBI (10.0%).
+- Taylor has had an RBI in 18 games this year (22.2%), including eight multi-RBI outings (9.9%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.